(Amazon UK link) |

 The story is written from the first person perspective of a young, pregnant woman called Eve who is approaching her thirtieth birthday.
-The timeline is a tad confusing at first, because it switches - without warning - between the present and the past, when she was around eight years old, and known by her full name of Evangeline, or Evie.
-I got used to the time switching fairly easily; the author does it well, and the majority of the story takes place in Eve’s childhood.
+The timeline is a tad confusing at first, because it switches - without warning - between the present and the past, when she was around eight years old.
+At eight, she was known by her full name of Evangeline, or the diminutive Evie.
+I got used to the time switching fairly easily; the author does it well, and in fact the majority of the story takes place in Eve’s childhood.

 I thought the writing style was good, quite poetic at times.
-The descriptions were good without being dull, and although I’m not at all a visual person I could almost imagine some of the places described.
-I got a feeling for some of the characters too - the unpleasant, angry Mr Phipps was one.
-Another is Billy, the man considered crazy by the locals, after a horrible accident damaged his mind; but he’s a caring, nature-loving man whom the young Evangeline gets to know and care for.
+The descriptions are good without being dull, and although I’m not at all a visual person I could almost imagine some of the places described.
+I got a feeling for some of the characters too - the unpleasant, angry Mr Phipps is one.
+Another is Billy, the man considered crazy by the locals, after a horrible accident damaged his mind.
+He’s a caring, nature-loving man whom the young Evangeline gets to know and care for.

 I also felt that, while the book was very readable, there wasn’t a whole lot of story.
 There are hints that terrible things happen and that secrets unfold… yet we know, almost from the start, what is going to happen.
 Eve recounts from her adult perspective when her grandparents died, and how… so when these are described in more detail towards the end, there are no surprises.